austintoddj/texastwisters/src/data/programs/adult.md

 featured: false
 hero:
   headline: Texas Twisters Adult Gymnastics
+  description: Our coached adult gymnastics class is open to adults of all skill levels.
+Class will include a warmup, specific event work, and a conditioning workout.
   text: Are you coming back to the world of gymnastics after a long hiatus?
 Or maybe you're giving it a chance for the first time.
 We've got a place for you!
   action:
     label: Enroll today